Kansas hires Buffalo's Lance Leipold as football coach - WTMJ

 LAWRENCE, Kan.
 (AP) — Kansas hired Buffalo’s Lance Leipold on Friday, turning over one of college football’s worst programs to a longtime Division III coach with strong Midwestern roots.

-Leipold signed a six-year contract and takes over for Les Miles, who won a national championship at LSU.
-Miles parted with Kansas after two losing seasons and amid sexual harassment allegations dating to his time with the Tigers.
+Leipold, who signed a six-year contract with Kansas, takes over for Les Miles, the former national championship-winning coach at LSU.
+Miles parted with the school two months ago after two losing seasons and amid sexual harassment allegations dating to his time with the Tigers.

 “It is an exciting and humbling opportunity and this is a day I will never forget,” Leipold said in a statement.
 “We are going to build this program through developing players, discipline and determination.
 The philosophies engrained in our programs along the way will be key as we turn this around.
 This is a program that has a lot of young talent on the roster and has the infrastructure in place to succeed.
 The best days for this program are ahead.”